 Colombia is one of the most biodiverse countries in the world.
-And it’s underwater world is no different.
-In fact, it’s ranked 10 in the world for its coral formations in the Caribbean sea and on the Pacific side, you will find over 70% of the underwater organisms living in the entire eastern part of the Pacific Ocean.
+And its underwater world is no different.
+In fact, it’s ranked 10 in the world for its coral formations in the Caribbean sea, making it the ultimate Caribbean diving experience.
+The fun doesn’t stop there though, over on the Pacific side, you will find over 70% of the underwater organisms living in the entire eastern part of the Pacific Ocean.

 Best Diving Spots in Colombia

-So there are two main costal areas in Colombia, the Pacific coast, and the Caribbean coast.
+So there are two main coastal areas in Colombia, the Pacific coast, and the Caribbean coast.
 Both areas have diving suitable for all levels as well as some great snorkeling spots you don’t want to miss.
-Because there are many easy diving locations in Colombia, it’s actually a great place to qualify as a scuba diver if you aren’t yet certified.
+Because there are many easy-diving locations in Colombia, it’s actually a great place to qualify as a scuba diver if you aren’t yet certified.

 Safety in Colombia